joaquin-rossi/dwmblocks/README.md

-# my fork fo dwmblocks
+# my fork of dwmblocks